sreeramsanjay/dcos/README.md

 - This will build auto scaling groups for mesosphere master and needs inputs from vpc, dcos_infra and dcos_bs as variables like elb name, subnets ids, iam profiles, bootstrap url etc.

 ##### dcos_bs stack creates below resources:

 1. Auto scaling launch configuration
 2. Auto scaling group

+#### dcos_priv:

-    dcos_priv: This will build auto scaling groups for mesosphere master and needs inputs from vpc, dcos_infra and dcos_bs as variables like elb name, subnets ids, iam profiles, bootstrap url etc.
+- This will build auto scaling groups for mesosphere master and needs inputs from vpc, dcos_infra and dcos_bs as variables like elb name, subnets ids, iam profiles, bootstrap url etc.

-    dcos_priv stack creates below resources:
+##### dcos_priv stack creates below resources:
-      1.Auto scaling launch configuration
+1. Auto scaling launch configuration
-      2.Auto scaling group
+2. Auto scaling group

+#### dcos_pub:

-    dcos_pub: This will build auto scaling groups for mesosphere master and needs inputs from vpc, dcos_infra and dcos_bs as variables like elb name, subnets ids, iam profiles, bootstrap url etc.
+- This will build auto scaling groups for mesosphere master and needs inputs from vpc, dcos_infra and dcos_bs as variables like elb name, subnets ids, iam profiles, bootstrap url etc.

-    dcos_pub stack creates below resources:
+##### dcos_pub stack creates below resources:
-      1.Auto scaling launch configuration
+1. Auto scaling launch configuration
-      2.Auto scaling group
+2. Auto scaling group

+### Base Image

-    All these modules uses centos 7.3 base image imported from Mckinsey on-prem and below are the packages loaded on these image.
+- All these modules uses centos 7.3 base image imported from Mckinsey on-prem and below are the packages loaded on these image.
-      1.Loaded with all mesosphere prerequisites using dcos-prerequisite ansible playbook 2.aws-cli
+1. Loaded with all mesosphere prerequisites using dcos-prerequisite ansible playbook
-      3.pip
-      4.python-dateutil
-      5.ec2-metadata
-      6.cloud-init
+2. aws-cli
+3. pip
+4. python-dateutil
+5. ec2-metadata
+6. cloud-init

-    Manually provisioned infrastructure:
+### Manually provisioned infrastructure:

-      All the infrastructure is provisioned using the terraform code available in this repository.
+- All the infrastructure is provisioned using the terraform code available in this repository.
-      Route53 and iaas-pilot-tfstatus s3 bucket are the only resource created manually from aws console.
+- Route53 and iaas-pilot-tfstatus s3 bucket are the only resource created manually from aws console.